-Ah, the Holidays!
+Ah, the holidays!
 They can be a fun time with family, but also chaotic and overwhelming.
 If you have a baby to take along for the ride, even more so.
-How can you get that holiday shopping done while keeping baby with you safe and sound?
+How can you get that holiday shopping done while keeping your baby with you safe and sound?

 Holiday Shopping With Baby

 Plan It Out